Z-E-7-0-7-R-O/Zero-Ai-Native/src/ZeroSifter/README.md

 ZeroSifter is designed for a seamless, frictionless pipeline, converting raw telemetry from its sibling (ZeroSnake) into actionable, high-value intelligence with minimal operator intervention.

 ### 🔌 The Execution Pipeline
-1.  **Data Ingestion (The Handshake):** The operator places the output file (`LiveHosts.txt`) generated by ZeroSnake into ZeroSifter's root directory.
-The engine automatically parses and sanitizes the targets upon initialization.
+1.  **Data Ingestion (The Handshake):** The operator must place the `LiveHosts.txt` file—generated by its twin sibling, ZeroSnake—directly into ZeroSifter's root directory.
+The engine will automatically parse and sanitize these targets upon initialization.
+    *   *Custom Targeting:* Operators can also input custom, highly specific IP addresses for localized server security auditing.
+Ensure the format matches the exact syntax generated by ZeroSnake.
+    *   *Syntax Example:* `192.168.1.1 : 80 443 8080 OPEN`
-2.  **Resource Configuration:** Through the ImGui dashboard, the operator adjusts the `Concurrent Sockets` slider.
-This allows dynamic scaling (from 100 to 50,000 threads) based on the operator's network bandwidth and VPN constraints (e.g., Swiss/Dubai encrypted tunnels).
+2.  **Resource Configuration (Bandwidth Calibration):** Through the ImGui dashboard, the operator must dynamically adjust the `Concurrent Sockets` slider.
+It is highly recommended to perform several benchmark tests to find the optimal socket limit based on the operator's physical internet speed, latency, and VPN constraints (e.g., Swiss/Dubai encrypted tunnels).
+Scaling ranges from 100 up to 50,000 threads.
 3.  **The Strike (Kinetic Execution):** Upon pressing `START`, the engine multiplies the targets by the FractalBrain matrix and feeds them into the IOCP queue.
 The system handles all timeouts, WAF blocks, and socket closures autonomously.
 4.  **Loot Extraction:** Confirmed vulnerabilities are instantly appended to `Vulnerable_Hosts.txt`.
 Each entry is meticulously formatted, logging the Target IP, Port, Vulnerability Type, Physical Latency, and the exact injected Payload, providing the operator with a ready-to-use exploit path.